Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## API documentation

 The Params class in the `Icinga\Cli` namespace documents other methods and their parameters.
 These are accessible in the API documentation for convenience.
-Those docs can be generated with phpDocumentor, in the near future there should also be a CLI command.
+Those docs can be generated with phpDocumentor.

 ## Task 3

-Extend the say command to support all of the following options:
+Extend the `say` command to support all of the following options:

     icingacli training say hello World
     icingacli training say hello --to World